CMAP-REPOS/LUI-wiki/1100_Residential.md

 ![](./img/1151_2.PNG)

-**Deciding between 1151 Residential Common or 1565 Stormwater Management** The retention pond and surrounding land in the photo below is Exempt by the county and owned by the City of Hickory Hills which are two criteria that could fit for a **1151** code.
+**Deciding between 1151 Residential Common or 1565 Stormwater Management.** The retention pond and surrounding land in the photo below is Exempt by the county and owned by the City of Hickory Hills which are two criteria that could fit for a **1151** code.
 However, since it only has residential bordering on about 50% of the the property, we will rule